 What if the accident isn’t my fault?

-If the vehicle accident wasn’t your fault, and in some cases, even if it was, you may qualify for accident forgiveness if you were enrolled in the program.
+If the vehicle accident wasn’t your fault, and in some cases, even if it was, you may qualify for accident forgiveness if you were enrolled in the program with your insurer.
 Accident forgiveness occurs when your insurance provider waives the surcharges incurred by the first at-fault accident of an eligible driver on your policy.

 The following companies extend some form of accident forgiveness program to enrolled and eligible drivers:

-- State Farm (Note: State Farm accident forgiveness is only extended to accident-free drivers who have been with the company for at least nine years)
+Note: State Farm accident forgiveness is only extended to accident-free drivers who have been with the company for at least nine years

-Even if you don’t qualify for accident forgiveness from your car insurance provider, there are still a few ways you can lower your insurance rate after a surcharge is implemented.
+Even if you don’t qualify for accident forgiveness from your car insurance provider, there are still ways you can lower your insurance rate after a surcharge is implemented.

-- Improve Your Credit: In addition to your driving record, your credit rating also plays a role in determining your car insurance rate.
-Work on staying within your spending budget, pay down your outstanding debts and address any discrepancies on your credit report to better your credit score.
+- Improve your credit: Your credit rating plays a role in determining your car insurance rate in some states.
+Stay within your spending budget, pay debts and address any discrepancies on your credit report to better your credit score.

-- Increase Your Deductible: When it comes to car insurance, the higher your deductible the lower your premium.
-However, before raising your deductible, keep in mind you’ll suffer more out of pocket expenses before your insurance kicks in if you’re involved in another accident.
+- Increase your deductible: The higher your deductible, the lower your premium.
+Before raising your deductible, know you can cover more out of pocket expenses before your insurance pays.

-- Lower Your Coverage: Though this option should probably be the last resort, if you absolutely need to lower your insurance premium, you can consider cutting down your coverages.
-Most states require a certain level of liability insurance to operate a vehicle, but you can cut out or lower your comprehensive coverage if necessary.
+- Lower your coverage: If you absolutely need to lower your insurance premium, you can consider cutting down your coverages.
+Most states require a certain level of liability insurance to operate a vehicle, but you can cut out or lower your comprehensive or collision coverage if necessary.

-- Shopping Around: With so many car insurance carriers on the market today, it’s always a great idea to shop around and find the best prices currently being offered from company to company.
+- Shop around: It’s always a great idea to shop around and find the best prices currently being offered from company to company.
 You may also find that some companies offer different discounts and coverage options than others.

 Frequently asked questions:

-Should I even file a claim with my insurance company if my rate will increase?
+Should I file a claim with my insurance company if my rate will increase?

 Which car insurance companies have accident forgiveness?

-Many car insurance providers offer some kind of accident forgiveness to enrolled drivers, including Allstate accident forgiveness, Progressive accident forgiveness, USAA, Nationwide, Geico and The Hartford.
+Many car insurance providers offer some kind of accident forgiveness to enrolled drivers, including Allstate, Progressive, USAA, Nationwide, Geico and The Hartford.